karlnorling/lyssna/README.md

 #### Notification channel config example (to be stored in S3 encrypted bucket)
 -----
-Example below is for hipchat notifications.
+Example below is for hipchat notifications:
 ```json
 {
   "apiKey": "xxxxxxxxxxxxxxxx",